tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 2_Linear and Logistic Regression/Readme.md

 - Logistic regression is a probability predictor and binary classifier, suitable for binary targets and assessing feature impact.

-- Logistic regression minimizes errors using log-loss and optimizes with gradient descent or stochastic gradient descent for efficiency.
+- Logistic regression MINIMIZES ERRORS using LOG-LOSS and optimizes with gradient descent or stochastic gradient descent for efficiency.

 ![Logistic Regression](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Logistic%20Regression.png)